Anonaine: Traditional medicines

 Anonaine is found in many species of Annonacae, which have been used as traditional medicines for many years.
 For example, extracts of Annona squamosa have been used as treatments for epilepsy, dysentery, cardiac problems, worm infection, constipation, bacterial infection, fever and ulcers.
 It appears, however, that anonaine is not active in the treatment of many of these ailments.
 Studies into the bioactivity of anonaine have revealed various interesting pharmacological activities including antitumour, vasorelaxation, antioxidative, antiparasitic and antimicrobial effects, as well as having an effect on the central nervous system.

 Anti-tumour properties

 Anonaine is known to inhibit growth in human cervical cancer and human lung carcinoma H1299 cells in vitro.
 The mechanism by which anonaine induces apoptosis in these cells is believed to occur by several mechanisms: generation of nitric oxide and reactive oxygen species, reduction in intracellular glutathione concentration, activation of caspases and apoptosis-related proteins, and damage to DNA.

+Antidepressant properties

+Anonaine also displays intense dopamine-uptake inhibitory properties, which can lead to a potential anti-depressant activity.

+Synthesis

+The starting material is called 5-{2-Nitrobenzyl}-5,6,7,8-tetrahydro[1,3]dioxolo[4,5-g]isoquinoline, PC56692289 (1).
+It is formed via the amide formation between homopiperonylamine and o-Nitrophenylacetyl chloride [22751-23-1], followed by subsequent Pictet–Spengler reaction.

+Treatment with benzoyl chloride gives the amide (2).
+The reduction of both the benzoyl group and the nitro group occurs in one step by reduction with diborane to give the benzyl aniline (3).
+Sandmeyer reaction of the diazonium salt leads to N-benzyl-anonaine, PC171976373 (4).
+Catalytic hydrogenation cleaves the N-benzyl protecting group, completing the synthesis of anonaine (5).